apache/iceberg-python/mkdocs/docs/contributing.md

 make clean
 ```

-Helps prevent build failures and unexpected behavior by removing outdated files, ensuring that only up-to-date sources are used & build environment is always clean.
+Helps prevent build failures and unexpected behavior by removing outdated files, ensuring that only up-to-date sources are used & the build environment is always clean.

 ## Testing